Dhruv-3241/Mentor-DashBoard-BackEnd/README.md

 ##### Functions

+`update(filter, data, collection)`: This function is used to update a document in a specific MongoDB collection.
+It takes three parameters:

+`filter`: This is an object that defines the conditions for the document that you want to update.
+`data`: This is an object that contains the new data that you want to set in the document.
+`collection`: This is the name of the collection where the document is located.
+The $set operator replaces the value of a field with the specified value.
+`updatePush(filter, data, collection`): This function is used to add an item to an array field in a document in a specific MongoDB collection.
+It takes the same parameters as the update function.
+The $push operator appends a specified value to an array.

+`updatePull(filter, data, collection)`: This function is used to remove an item from an array field in a document in a specific MongoDB collection.
+It takes the same parameters as the update function.
+The $pull operator removes all instances of a value from an existing array.

+All these functions return a Promise that resolves to an UpdateOneResult object.
+This object contains information about the result of the operation, such as the number of documents that were matched and modified.

 #### Student
 This file/folder is responsible for handling all the operations related to students.
 It may include functions for creating a new student, fetching student details, updating student information, and deleting a student.